emilylauyw/Udacity_DAND_CaseStudy1-Investigate_Wine_Quality_Data_Set/README.md

 # Udacity DAND Case Study 1 - Investigate Wine Quality Data Set
-Udacity Data Analyst Case Study 1 - Perform the entire data analysis process to investigate a dataset on wine quality.
-Manipulate data with NumPy, Pandas, and Matplotlib.
+Udacity Data Analyst Case Study 1 - Combine 2 datasets, manipulate data with NumPy, Pandas, and Matplotlib to investigate a dataset on wine quality.

 ## Description
 For this use case, analysation is performed on 2 datasets, one on red wine samples and the other on white wine samples from the north of Portugal.